connkat/school/COMP1131/Modules/Module4/module4-notes.md

 	if (count > 20)
       System.out.println("Count exceeded");
 	  ```
-- A loop, or repetition statement, allows us to execute a program- ming statement over and over again.
+- A loop, or repetition statement, allows us to execute a programming statement over and over again.
 Like a conditional, a loop is based on a boolean expression that determines how many times the statement is executed.
 - Java has three types of loop statements: the `while` statement, the `do` statement, and the `for` statement.
 Each type of loop statement has unique characteristics that distinguish it from the others.
 - All conditionals and loops are based on boolean expressions, which use equality operators, relational operators, and logical operators to make decisions.
 Before we discuss the details of conditional and loop statements, let’s explore these operators.
 - Equality and Relational Operators: